ilexamericana/WingWeave/README.md

 In Phase 2, WingWeave was developed into a functional Python-based prototype using Jupyter Notebook and pandas.
 The goal of this phase was to move beyond static data and demonstrate how the dataset can be used to generate meaningful, actionable recommendations for gardeners.
 Key Features Implemented
-•	Species-based querying
+-	Species-based querying
-o	Users can input a butterfly species to receive relevant planting recommendations
+ -	Users can input a butterfly species to receive relevant planting recommendations
-•	Plant role separation
+ -	Plant role separation
-o	Distinguishes between:
+-	Distinguishes between:
-	Host plants (for egg-laying and larval development) 	Nectar plants (for adult nourishment)
+ -	Host plants (for egg-laying and larval development)
+ -	Nectar plants (for adult nourishment)
-•	Environmental filtering
+-	Environmental filtering
-o	Supports filtering by:
+ -	Supports filtering by:
-	Sun exposure (e.g., Full sun)
+  -	Sun exposure (e.g., Full sun)
-	Plant growth habit (e.g., Herbaceous, Tree, Shrub)
+  -	Plant growth habit (e.g., Herbaceous, Tree, Shrub)
-•	Dual output modes
+-	Dual output modes
-o	full mode: displays all relevant host and nectar plants o	starter mode: generates a simplified planting plan:
+ -	full mode: displays all relevant host and nectar plants
+ -	starter mode: generates a simplified planting plan:
-	1–2 host plants
+-	1–2 host plants
-	2–3 nectar plants
+-	2–3 nectar plants
-•	Human-readable output
+-	Human-readable output
-o	Results formatted for clarity and usability o	Includes both common and botanical plant names Example Use Case
+ -	Results formatted for clarity and usability
+ -	Includes both common and botanical plant names Example Use Case
 A user can query:
 get_garden_plan("Monarch", sun="Full", growth="Herbaceous", mode="starter")